Izenda7Series/docs-html/_sources/intro/understanding_the_three-tiered_architecture.rst.txt

 --------

 Izenda is split into three levels: the Front End (UI), the Back End (API),and the User Store (database layer).
-The three levels can be configured to support standalone models of Izenda as well as seamless, fully integrated versions.
+These three componenets can be configured to support a fully standalone instance of Izenda as well as seamless, fully-integrated instances.

 *  Izenda offers a number of Integration Options.